realpaver/realpaver/paper/paper.md

 Constraint Programming (CP) is a paradigm for solving constraint satisfaction and optimization problems [@rossi2006].
 Although CP mainly addresses combinatorial problems, it can also handle continuous problems by approximating real numbers with intervals [@benhamou2006].

 RealPaver is a C++ library for CP over numeric or mixed discrete-continuous domains.
 With respect to the first version of the software developed twenty years ago [@granvilliers2006], this new library incorporates new types of variables and constraints, new algorithms, a clean object-oriented architecture, the management of parameters, Meson Build as build engine [@meson], an interface with third-party softwares and a C++ API.
-It achieves performances equivalent to the competing library Ibex [@chabert2009] for pure continuous problems.
+It achieves performances equivalent to the competing library Ibex [@ibex] for pure continuous problems.

 # Statement of need